Charley-Mann/blog.camunda.org/content/post/2019/09/job-executor-what-is-going-on-in-my-process-engine.md

 * Acquisition polls the table not often enough (TODO: better wording)
   * If the job table is empty, job acquisition will apply exponential backoff to its polling.
 Use the process engine configuration properties `fooWait` and `barWait` (TODO: check and link) to control the backing off.
   * Set up a second job executor to have two acquisition threads.
-* Jobs are no longer picked up, because the thread pool's queue is full and remains in that sate.
+* Jobs are no longer picked up, because the thread pool's queue is full and remains in that state.
 This indicates that job execution threads are blocked (e.g. waiting for a response they never receive).
   * Take a JVM thread dump to verify this cause and find the blocking line of code.
 If the threads are blocked in your delegation code, try to rewrite the code such that unlimited blocking can never occur.

 ## Diagnosing the thread pool

+Problem:

-Problem: Too much time elapses between acquisition and execution of a job.
+* Too much time elapses between acquisition and execution of a job.

-Identitying the problem:
+Identifying the problem:

-As above, set the logger `` to `DEBUG`.
+* As above, set the logger `` to `DEBUG`.
 This will produce output as follows:

 ```
 ```